 Side bangs are known to be a softer bang option if you aren’t ready to commit to full bangs.
-This is a prime example of how side bangs work with relaxed hair and we love the results.
+This is a prime example of how side bangs work with lightly curled shoulder-length hair and we love the results.

 17. Wavy Layered Bangs

 The secret to completely blending your bangs into the rest of your style is opting for layers that line up.
 Blend the loose wavy texture of the rest of your strands into your fringe by letting your bangs maintain a bit of a natural wave.